adrianpk/clio/docs/drafts/generation.md

 ### Schema Approach

 Considering that the primary database engine is SQLite, which lacks the native JSONB support found in databases like PostgreSQL, the application will favor a well-defined database schema with explicit columns over a flexible JSON-based field for metadata.
-This approach ensures type safety and data integrity across all supported database engines.
-The comprehensive `Meta` struct from the reference implementation will serve as a solid reference for all the fields to include in the `content` table, ensuring type safety and data integrity.
+This approach ensures type safety across all supported database engines.
+The comprehensive `Meta` struct from the reference implementation will serve as a reference for all the fields to include in the `content` table, ensuring type safety and data integrity.

 This means fields like `title`, `description`, `summary`, `type`, `slug`, `layout`, `header_image`, etc., will eventually become dedicated columns in the database and fields in the Go struct.